 11 best-in-class work from home productivity tools

-Remote work is generally the most productive work model going – but that doesn’t mean home workers are immune from distraction or immediately find their groove.
+Remote work is one of the most productive work models going – but that doesn’t mean home workers are immune to distraction or immediately find their groove.
 Whether it’s being constantly interrupted by app notifications or simply not knowing how to structure your time, there are dozens of ways our productivity can be hampered at home.
-If you find yourself overwhelmed or just need a little discipline to stay focused, check our these eleven productivity tools for home workers.
+If you find yourself overwhelmed or just need a little discipline to stay focused, check out these eleven productivity tools for home workers.

 As a remote worker, time tracking is ridiculously important.
-Timely does the whole job for you – automatically recording all your activity to a private timeline for maximum accuracy with minimal effort.
+Instead of bombarding you with timers, Timely does the whole job for you – automatically recording all your activity to a private timeline while you work.
 From here you can see how long different tasks take, identify distractions, and figure out when you work best.
 With a running total of your daily hours, it’s also easy to ensure you don’t overwork.
-To share your work with colleagues and managers, AI can then draft your data into an accurate public time sheet for you.
+It can also draft time sheets for you using AI, if you need to share your work with colleagues and managers.
+If you want accurate time tracking with minimal effort, this one's a no-brainer.

 One of the best productivity timers out there is also one of the simplest.
 Pomodoro Tracker is based on the pomodoro technique, which is a super accessible way to manage time.
 If you find it hard to focus or are unsure how to structure your time, simply visit the Pomodoro Tracker site and set yourself a 25 minute limit to crack on with a task.
 Once the 25 minutes is up, take a five minute break – then begin the process again.
 You’ll be surprised at how much you can get done and how easy it is to stay focused when you’re working against a ticking clock.